build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 ### Prompt Engineering

 A prompt is basically the information you send to the LLM model when interacting with it.

 A prompt can contain information such as - instruction, input/question, context, examples of output.

-I got inspiration from one of my friends that, doing prompt engineering is like moving from using System 1 to System 2 (as referred to the book "Thinking, Fast and Slow" by Daniel Kahneman.
-Ref [1]).
+I got inspiration from one of my friends that, doing prompt engineering is like moving from using System 1 to System 2 (as referred to the book "Thinking, Fast and Slow" by Daniel Kahneman, Ref [1]).
 With simple prompt engineering techniques (e.g. Zero Prompt), the response may not be so accurate and even contains hallucination (not factual).
 However, when deploying more advanced prompt engineering technologies, the application is guided to e.g. "Let's think step by step", which end up with more accurate response.
 In addition, the advanced prompt engineering techniques also perform better on solving more complex problems, such as reasoning, or knowledge-intensive tasks.
 However advanced prompt engineering are also more complex to begin with, so we suggest that always start from what you need.

 Let's look at some popular and typical prompt engineering techniques in a high level.

-#### Zero-shot Prompting
+#### 1. Zero-shot Prompting

 Zero-shot prompt is that you don't provide any examples to the LLM model.

 It's like you asking a question to a chatbot, and get an answer.

 It is simple and easy to start, but it may not perform well with accurate/relevant/factual response.

 Then consider using few-shot prompting.

-#### Few-shot Prompting
+#### 2. Few-shot Prompting

 Few-shot prompting enables in-context learning, where you provide context and examples to the model.
 And the model will "learn" where to focus and which output format to tweak towards.